Constraints imposed by the partial wave amplitudes on the decays of $J=1,2$ mesons: Introduction

+Our results about the PWA shall be compared to those of other approaches, such as the PWA analysis of the $^3P_0$ model and the lattice calculations.
+We find that our results agree with those of the $^3P_0$ model in the $J=1$ sector \cite{Barnes:1996ff}.
+On the lattice front, the $b_1(1235)\to\omega\pi$ decay was studied by the Hadron Spectrum collaboration recently \cite{Woss:2019hse}.
+Their inference that the $b_1(1235)$ couples strongly to the $S-$wave $\omega\pi$ compared to the $D-$wave is in line with experimental results \cite{Zyla:2020zbs}.

-This paper is organised into four sections.
-In Sec. \ref{fPWA}, we briefly discuss the helicity formalism and the construction of the polarization tensors.
-Sec. \ref{modPWA} discusses the details of the model and the partial wave amplitudes for the different decays discussed in the paper.
+This paper is organized into four sections.
+In Sec. \ref{fPWA}, we discuss the formalism used in deriving the PWAs and the construction of the polarization tensors.
+In Sec. \ref{derPWA} we derive the partial wave amplitudes for the different decays discussed in the paper, and analyze their behavior.
 In Sec. \ref{RnDPWA}, we discuss the results of the work and their consequences.
 Finally, we summarize the entire work in Sec. \ref{SnCPWA}.